 About Mama Bear

 As Mama Bear I am often out playing in the woods in one way or another.
-Backpacking, hiking, harvesting wild edibles, any adventure I can find.
-Depending on the decade I either was digging clay and picking wild strawberries in the undeveloped land not far from my childhood home, camping in a tent or RV or throwing a pack on and hiking or canoeing into the backcountry.
+Which means, you can find often me backpacking, hiking, harvesting wild edibles, or out on any adventure I can find.
+Initially, I either was digging clay and picking wild strawberries in the undeveloped land not far from my childhood home.
+Following as a young adult I spent time camping in a tent or RV.
+Most recently, I’ve been seen at a trail head throwing a pack on and hiking or canoeing into the backcountry.

-I am Karen.
-I am a 50-year-old divorced mom of 3 young adults and Mama Bear to a dozen others.
-I’ve taken several, various groups camping, hiking, or backcountry camping with me over the years.
-The way I see it, a lot of people are drawn to the water, lakes, beaches, fishing, boating, water skiing and all those cool things.
+A lot of people are drawn to the water, lakes, beaches, fishing, boating, water skiing and all those cool things.
 But for me, It’s Trees!
+I can’t deny it.
 I have to be out in the trees.
-It’s almost like it recharges my battery.
+It recharges my battery.
 I get such a psychological re-balancing from being surrounded by the site, smell, and sound of the trees.

-I can be mesmerized by a leaf caught in a spiders web.
+You may find me mesmerized by a leaf caught in a spiders web, or a snail on the ground.
 I can be paused by the texture of the bark of any tree.
-I love the unmistakable fragrance of a cedar, or pine needles covering the forest floor.
+Oh, How I love the unmistakable fragrance of a cedar, or pine needles covering the forest floor.
 The wind through the branches and the birds singing, and everything else is silent.
-Ahh, Heaven on Earth.
+Ahh,this is Heaven on Earth.

 What brings me here.

 Over the decades of being out in the trees, I have learned a few things.
 I always have something to teach or share with the people in the group.
 Being a single mom for almost 10 years, the group dynamics have shifted about a few times, but there is always something we learn from each other along the way.
-Wet matches, no newspapers left, wind, cold, bugs, toddlers, teenagers, staggering long weekend celebrants, forgotten items.
-Yeah, whatever the adversity, I’ve likely seen a lot of it. (except critical injuries, and I am not inviting that)
+Whether it has been wet matches, no newspapers left, wind, cold, bugs, toddlers, teenagers, staggering long weekend celebrants, forgotten items, we figure it out.
+Yeah, whatever the adversity, I’ve likely seen a lot of it. (except critical injuries, and I am not inviting that.)

-Care to join me as I recall some fond memories, and share what I have learned?
-From packing gear for adults, infants, and toddlers in a tent or RV to several days of food and gear into our backpacks for a hike.
-I would love to share my stories and lessons learned.
+Come along with me.
+I now invite you to grab a seat as I recall some fond memories, and share what I have learned?
+My blog will cover everything from packing gear for adults, infants, and toddlers in a tent or RV to several days of food and gear into our backpacks for a hike.
+Apparently, I love to share my stories and lessons learned.
+You can bet I will be sharing food.

 Feel free to ask any question in the comment section.
 I would be more than happy to reply and find an answer if I don’t know.